isselab/configfix/README.md

 ## Instructions

-1. Clone or download this repository.
+1. Clone or download the configfix repository for [v5.13](https://github.com/delta-one/linux/tree/copy_patch_v5.13) or for [v.6.10](https://github.com/delta-one/linux/tree/copy_patch_v6.10).
-2. Download the kernel source tree from [the official archives](https://www.kernel.org/) and extract it.
-It works with version 5.13.
+2. Download the corresponding kernel source tree from [the official archives](https://www.kernel.org/) and extract it.
-3. Run `copy_files.sh KERNEL_SOURCE_TREE` in this repository.
+3. Run `copy_files.sh /path/to/KERNEL_SOURCE_TREE` in the configfix repository.
 4. Make sure that a `.config` is present in `KERNEL_SOURCE_TREE`.
 5. Run `make xconfig` in your extracted source tree.